irmen/Pyro4/examples/filetransfer/Readme.txt

 Note:
 Performance of the download via iterator is almost identical to the normal transfer speed of regular python/pyro calls.
+It is still a lot slower than raw data transfer, but at least you avoid having to load all of the data in memory at once.

 Note: